This is part of a fictional letter series inspired by reader correspondence. All personal details have been anonymized and adapted.

 Thin Knowledge vs Thick Knowledge

-Instead, we get these headlines every day: “Nation collapsing.”, “Buy crypto.”, “Buy dollars.”, “Buy gold.”
+So, we get these headlines every day: “Nation collapsing.”, “Buy crypto.”, “Buy dollars.”, “Buy gold.”
+No one cares why the system was built this way.
+Everyone just hunts for the fastest answer in front of them.
+Thus:

-• people know what to do, but not why
+- people know what to do, but not why

-• people learn rules, not rationale
+- people learn rules, not rationale

-• people seek correct answers, not better systems
+- people seek correct answers, not better systems

 The entire culture is engineered to survive via performance, not redesign society.